sannybuilder/library/assets/sa/docs/SAMP_GET_PLAYER_HEALTH.md

-Take note that Character Health is Different from Player Health.
+Character Health is Different from Player Health.
 It is possible for both of them to have different values.
 But the server uses the Player Health value